 - Season to taste with salt and freshly ground black pepper.
 Serve.

-- I recommend making Homemade Chicken Broth or Slow Cooker Pulled Chicken (including the liquid) as the base of this recipe.
+- I recommend making Homemade Chicken Broth or Shredded Chicken (including the liquid) as the base of this recipe.

 - If you’ll be eating this soup over a few days, cook the noodles separately until nearly tender.
 Drain and rinse with cold water.
 Transfer to a lidded container and toss with a drizzle of olive oil to keep the noodles from sticking together.
 Refrigerate.
 Add cooked noodles to reheated soup for a minute or two before serving.